If you have a media enquiry, please contact Jacqueline Humm, Wise Group. T: 07 834 8554, M: 027 559 3396, E: Jacqui.Humm@wisegroup.co.nz.

 Who is involved in the project?

 The People's Project is a multi-agency collaborative.
-Eleven key organisations are involved in The People's Project Hamilton: Hamilton City Council, New Zealand Police, Ministry of Social Development, Child, Youth and Family, Housing New Zealand, Department of Corrections, Waikato District Health Board, Midlands Health, Hamilton Central Business Association, Te Puni Kōkiri and the Wise Group.
+Eleven key organisations are involved in The People's Project Hamilton: Hamilton City Council, New Zealand Police, Ministry of Social Development, Oranga Tamariki and the Children's Action Plan, Housing New Zealand, Department of Corrections, Work and Income, Waikato District Health Board, Pinnacle Midlands Health Network, Hamilton Central Business Association, Te Puni Kōkiri, Waikato-Tainui and the Wise Group.

 What services are provided?

 Our first focus is on housing.
-We have adopted the Housing First model which places the priority on finding a person a home first, and then addressing the issues or reasons why they have become homeless.
-The People's Project is the only organisation to have adapted the international Housing First model for the unique New Zealand context.
+We have adopted the Housing First approach which places the priority on finding a person a home first, and then addressing the issues or reasons why they have become homeless.
+The People's Project was the first organisation in New Zealand to successfully adapt the international Housing First approach for the unique New Zealand context.

 The People’s Project office is NOT a drop-in centre for homeless people.
 It is a central hub where the many different agencies work together with the homeless to connect and reconnect them with accommodation, income, budgeting, health, employment and tenancy support - and any of the community services they may need to help them live independently.